hashicorp/consul/website/source/docs/agent/options.html.md

   the [`-advertise` command-line flag](#_advertise).

 * <a name="allow_node_renaming"></a><a href="#allow_node_renaming">`allow_node_renaming`</a>
   Allows to rename node with IDs.
-Renaming of nodes will be allowed as it does not collides with another node with different ID but same name (case insensitive comparison).
+Renaming of nodes will be allowed as it does not collide with another node with different ID but same name (case insensitive comparison).
   It also enforces case insensitive match for node names when performing registration on nodes without IDs.